Truth or Dare (2018 film): Plot

-Olivia is dared to sleep with Lucas.
-While they have sex, Lucas is forced to admit that while he cares about her, he is still in love with Markie.
+Olivia is dared to have sex with Lucas.
+During sex, Lucas is forced to admit that he cares about her but loves Markie.
 Olivia and Lucas drive to Tijuana and meet Inez Reyes, a former nun at the church who cannot speak.
-By writing on paper, Inez tells them how she summoned an ancient demon named Calux who possessed the game of Truth or Dare to save herself from a sadistic priest.
-However, Calux kept the game going and killed all her friends.
-She trapped Calux with a ritual involving cutting off her tongue and sealing it in a pot.
-The group realize Sam must have broken the pot and released Calux, and to trap him, they need to find Sam.
+By writing on paper, Inez tells them how she summoned a demon named Calux to save herself from an abusive priest.
+However, Calux kept a game of truth or dare running and killed all her friends.
+She trapped Calux by ritually cutting off her tongue and sealing it in a pot.
+The group realizes Sam must have broken the pot and released Calux, and to trap him, they need to find him.

 Brad is dared to threaten his father with a gun.
 As he does so, he is shot and killed by an approaching officer.
 Olivia learns that Carter and Sam are the same person.
-She is dared to speak the truth and tells Markie that the night Markie's father killed himself, he had sexually assaulted Olivia and she had told him that Markie would be better off if he was dead.
-Though at first angry and hurt, Markie, after contemplating suicide with her father's handgun, forgives her friend, and tells her it is not her fault as her father had tried to kill himself before.
+She dares to speak the truth.
+Olivia tells the group that Markie's father sexually assaulted her, and he killed himself when she told him that Markie would be better off if he were dead.
+Though at first angry, hurt, and contemplating suicide, Markie forgives her friend and tells her it is not her fault because her father had previously been suicidal.

-Olivia, Markie, and Lucas find Sam and force him back to the ruins of the church.
+Olivia, Markie, and Lucas find Sam and force him back to the ruined church.
 As Sam goes through the ritual to trap Calux, Lucas is dared to kill either Olivia or Markie.
-When he refuses, Calux possesses him and forces him to kill himself after killing Sam so that the latter cannot complete the ritual.
-When Markie's turn comes, Olivia tells her to choose dare, then refuse to complete it.
+When he refuses, Calux possesses him and forces him to kill Sam and himself.
+When Markie's turn comes, Olivia tells her to refuse a dare.
 Calux possesses Markie, at which point Olivia forces Calux into the game by asking him to pick truth or dare.
-The demon is forced to tell the truth that there is no way they can make it out of the game alive because Sam is dead.
-They'll die unless they add more people to delay their next turn.

-Olivia uploads a YouTube video, in which she briefly warns viewers about the game and its rules.
-She then asks "Truth or Dare," involving whoever hears the phrase into the game, delaying her and Markie's next turn for the time being.
+The demon is forced to tell the truth that there is no way they can make it out of the game alive with Sam dead.
+They will die unless they add more people to delay their next turn.
+Olivia uploads a video in which she briefly warns viewers about the game and its rules.
+She then asks "truth or dare", involving whoever hears the phrase into the game, delaying her and Markie's next turn.